ghwinter/axiom/docs/en-us/foundations.md

 From T3 / §4.4: the wiring of the abstraction layer is only directed causal edges, **containing no timing marks**.
 Delay, buffering, blocking, dropping, synchronous/asynchronous, and threading are all replaceable attributes of the physical carrier (runtime).
 A blueprint only declares "there is a typed causal data flow."

 ### 5.5 Blueprint-as-Code; No JSON / Value-Form Intermediate Layer
-From T9 / §5.4: within the mainstream of compiled languages (Rust), "modifying code/topology at runtime" has no necessary universal example; engineering clearly leans toward compile-time (T9's first kind, self-selection, is dominant; genuine structural modification is rare and requires an explicit loading mechanism).
+From T9 / §5.4: within the mainstream of compiled languages (Rust), "modifying code/topology at runtime" has no necessary universal example; engineering leans toward compile-time (T9's first kind, self-selection, is dominant; genuine structural modification is rare and requires an explicit loading mechanism).
 Further: since blueprints are static, **there is no reason to define software using non-.rs files**—blueprints are defined directly in Rust code (types/macro invocations characterize the static graph structure), **with no need for JSON/value-forms as a first-class expression**.
 JSON is at most "a tool input that generates this Rust code," not a first-class form.

 ### 5.6 Staticity Requires Explicit Declaration
 From Z1 / T7 / §4.3: not every composition must/can/ought to be monomorphized; there must be an **explicit staticity declaration**.